 NinjaFlex is among the top TPE 3D printer filament brands that produce flexible filaments like TPE.
 It is also one of the easiest to use.
 You will find that you won’t have a lot of issues when it comes to feeding the filament to the printer.

 You can print many designs with NinjaFlex including watch bands, phone cases, as well as shoes.
 You can print designs that need to be flexible while remaining strong.
 This is one of the TPE filament brands that you should definitely try.

 2. Robotjoy Flex 3D TPE Filament

 With the development of new materials, 3D printing becomes more exciting.
 If it is your first time to use TPE filament, don’t be afraid to make mistakes.
-As what we’ve shared in the challenges of printing with this material, you may have to have several tries before you get the right settings.
+As we’ve shared in the challenges of printing with this material, you may need to have several tries before you get the right settings.